 - Prospect Park Zoo (.7 miles or 1.1 km) Watch the sea lions eat their lunch at this zoo located on Flatbush Avenue.

-- Park Slope (.7 miles or 1.1 km) Walk down brownstone lined streets and explore 7th and 5th Avenues, which are two main streets filled with shops and restaurants.
+- Park Slope (.7 miles or 1.1 km) Walk down streets lined with brownstones and explore 7th and 5th Avenues.
+There are two main streets filled with shops and restaurants.

-- Lefferts House (1.1 miles or 1.8 km) This historic house in Prospect Park is a great place to visit if you have children with you.
-The interactive educational exhibit introduces kids to 18th century farming life in Brooklyn.
+- Lefferts Historic House (1.1 miles or 1.8 km) This historic house in Prospect Park is a great place for children.
+The interactive exhibit introduces kids to 18th century farming life in Brooklyn.
 They will also enjoy a ride on the historic carousel which is next to the house.